Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Software-defined radios or SDRs monitor many frequencies for a signal.
 The same techniques can be used to create a software-defined antenna or SDA that can generate a wide array of signals.
 This article covers how to create an SDA and how these antennas are used with SDRs.

 You can electrically create phase shifts in a circuit to create an SDR/SDA.
 We’ll ignore these for the sake of simplicity.

 You can use a phase shifter such as those used in phased array radar.
 It uses switching in different transmission lines to vary the electrical length of a line.
 You can even combine phase shifters with several antennas to steer the beam.

-The layout shown with software defined radios connected to each antenna allows them to digitally process the signals and peak them, and the differences in reception time between each antenna allow the radios to determine the signal’s exact direction.
+The layout shown with SDRs connected to each antenna allows them to digitally process the signals and peak them, and the differences in reception time between each antenna allow the radios to determine the signal’s exact direction.
 You can also determine the received beam’s pattern, which would be visible on a waterfall display.
 The only limitation is the SDR resolution and processing capability.

-Software defined radios or SDR are in use by the military and a growing number of commercial applications.
+Software-defined radios are in use by the military and a growing number of commercial applications.
 They are starting to be used in amateur radio.

 A practical application of software-defined antennas and SDRs is in cell sites.
 A multi-function cell site can use the same technology to provide a directional beam to each user.
 This reduces the occurrence of dropped calls and dead areas.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Interesting, but... to be coherent every SDR needs to be sharing same oscillator.
 How can you do that?